Wong Ka Kui

-Koma Wong Ka Kui (黃家駒 (Wong4 Gaa1-keoi1); 10 June 1962 – 30 June 1993) was a Hong Kong musician, singer, and songwriter.
-He gained fame in Asia as the leader and a co-founder of the rock band Beyond, where he was the lead vocalist, rhythm guitarist, and primary songwriter, and his younger brother Wong Ka Keung played bass.
+Wong Ka Kui (黃家駒 (Wong4 Gaa1-keoi1); 10 June 1962 – 30 June 1993) was a Hong Kong musician, singer and songwriter, best known as the leader and a co-founder of the rock band Beyond, where he was the lead vocalist, the rhythm guitarist and the primary songwriter.
+His younger brother Wong Ka Keung was also the band's bass guitarist.
+Wong Ka Kui wrote over 100 songs in his short life and was considered one of the iconic figures of Cantonese and Mandarin rock music.

 Life and career

 Early life

-Wong grew up in So Uk Estate, Sham Shui Po.
+Wong was born on 10 June 1962, and grew up in So Uk Estate, Sham Shui Po.

-As a junior in secondary school, he was introduced to European and American music by a schoolmate and later became a fan of David Bowie.
-Until the age of 15, he taught himself to play guitar after acquiring an acoustic guitar pre-owned by a neighbour.
-When developing his guitar skills, he bought a second-hand electric guitar, a red Fender Stratocaster in maplewood.

-He once worked as an office assistant, a mechanic, a scenery decorator for a TV company, after his graduation from secondary school.
-Wong was also a salesman in the same insurance company of drummer Yip Sai Wing.